 Ease of Use

 The 8-foot cord is long enough for most situations (and on par with other irons we tested), but another foot would be helpful.
 The Allure has a nice curve to the base, below the soleplate, where you can securely wrap the cord.
 The handle is more rectangular than cylindrical, which we found less comfortable.
 It is made of a matte-finished material that grips nicely, and you can hold it anywhere you like without the controls getting in the way.

 The ergonomic soleplate is also great for precise detail work.
 The large hole makes filling somewhat easy, but the lid does not open all the way, which makes aiming difficult.
 The water spray also comes out in a fine mist that helps release deep-set wrinkles by dampening the fabric without soaking it.

 Should You Buy the Black+Decker D3030 Allure?

-What Other Steam Irons Should You Consider?
+What Other Irons Should You Consider?